wtsimkins/zcw-assessment3/README-Part1.md

+# Part 1
+* Ensure each of the test cases in the class `Part1` successfully passes upon completion.
+See test sources for details.

 # Section 1 - ArrayUtils
 * Ensure each of the test cases in the class [Arrayutils]() successfully passes upon completion of each of the method stubs in the class [ArrayutilsTest]().
     * `Integer getNumberOfOccurrences(Object[] objectArray, Object objectToCount)`